 In addition to projects that promote energy efficiency, the RWA has sought to more widely use renewable energy sources.
 The RWA has a 300-kilowatt hydroturbine installed behind the meter at its largest water treatment plant.
-In 2019, the turbine offset this facility's energy usage by 1,700 megawatt (MW)
+In Fiscal Year 2023, the turbine offset this facility's energy usage by 628 megawatthours (MWh).